wp-plugins/textwise/readme.txt

 Fixes Tag and Category suggestions under Wordpress 2.9

 == Screenshots ==

 1. An example of the TextWise plugin publishing interface
-1. Video Suggestions
+1. Video and Image Suggestions
 1. Relevant Content Suggestions
-1. Product Suggestions
+1. Tag and Category Suggestions
-1. Register for free SemanticHacker API